Bad (Michael Jackson song)

-"Bad" is a song by American recording artist Michael Jackson.
-It was released by Epic Records on September 7, 1987, as the second single from his seventh studio album Bad.
-The song was written and composed by Jackson, and produced by Quincy Jones and Jackson.
-Jackson stated that the song was influenced by a real-life story he had read about, of a young man who tried to escape poverty by attending private school but ended up being killed when he returned home.
+"Bad" is a song by the American singer Michael Jackson.
+It was released by Epic Records on September 7, 1987, as the second single from his studio album of the same name.
+The song was written and composed by Jackson, and produced by Jackson and Quincy Jones.
+It was influenced by a true story Jackson read about a young man who tried to escape poverty by attending private school but was killed upon returning home.

 "Bad" received positive reviews, with some critics noting that "Bad" helped give Jackson an edgier image.
-It reached number one on the Billboard Hot 100, and remained there for two weeks, becoming the album's second number-one single, and Jackson's eighth number one entry on the chart.
+It reached number one on both the Billboard Hot 100, and the Cash Box Top 100 and remained there for two weeks.
 It also charted on the Hot R&B Singles, Hot Dance Club Play and Rhythmic chart at number one.
 "Bad" is certified Platinum by the Recording Industry Association of America (RIAA).
-Internationally, the song was also commercially successful, charting at the top of the charts in Ireland, Norway, Spain and the Netherlands as well as charting in the top ten in Australia, Austria, Canada, France, West Germany, New Zealand, Switzerland, Sweden and the United Kingdom.
+It reached number one in Ireland, Norway, Spain and the Netherlands, and the top ten in Canada, Australia, New Zealand and several European countries.

-The short film for "Bad" premiered in a TV special, Michael Jackson: The Magic Returns, on CBS during prime time on August 31, 1987.
+The music video for "Bad" premiered in a TV special, Michael Jackson: The Magic Returns, on CBS during prime time on August 31, 1987.
 It was directed by Martin Scorsese and co-starred Wesley Snipes in one of his first appearances.
 The video, inspired in part by the film West Side Story, shows Jackson and a group of gangsters portraying a street gang dancing in a subway station, set at the Hoyt–Schermerhorn Streets station.
-It has been praised by critics as one of the most iconic and greatest videos of all time; Jackson's outfit has been recognized as an influence on fashion.
+It has been praised by critics as one of the most iconic videos of all time; Jackson's outfit has been recognized as an influence on fashion.
+It has also appeared in the soundtracks to films such as Despicable Me 3 and Megamind.